jphmenzel/jpmlipidomics/README.md

 Latest updates to the workflow:

+2023_05_10: The module for P value calculation now automatically writes mean values, standard deviations, fold changes, P values, t-test statistic values, degrees of freedom and confidence intervals (95%) into the output file.

 2023_02_10: Speed improvement to algorithm for target list calculation.
 The algorithm demands less memory in case of long chromatographic gradients.

 2023_01_09: Updated version OzFAD1.3 released: